Syntactic category: Lexical categories vs. phrasal categories

 In terms of phrase structure rules, phrasal categories can occur to the left of the arrow while lexical categories cannot, e.g. NP → D N. Traditionally, a phrasal category should consist of two or more words, although conventions vary in this area.
 X-bar theory, for instance, often sees individual words corresponding to phrasal categories.
 Phrasal categories are illustrated with the following trees:

 The lexical and phrasal categories are identified according to the node labels, phrasal categories receiving the "P" designation.

 Lexical categories only

 Dependency grammars do not acknowledge phrasal categories in the way that phrase structure grammars do.
 What this means is that the interaction between lexical and phrasal categories disappears, the result being that only the lexical categories are acknowledged.
 The tree representations are simpler because the number of nodes and categories is reduced, e.g.

 The distinction between lexical and phrasal categories is absent here.
 The number of nodes is reduced by removing all nodes marked with "P".
-Note, however, that phrases can still be acknowledged insofar as any subtree that contains two or more words will qualify as a phrase.
+Note, however, that phrases can still be acknowledged insofar as any subtree that contains two or more words qualifies as a phrase.